tox-rs/tox-human/src/groupchat_packets.md

 When a peer receives this packet then:

-- show plain/action message in group text window
+- show plain/action message in conference text window
     - call callback of client to show message.

 ##### Private message